MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walkthrough-developing-sales-rep-rolecenter-business-central-tablet-client.md

 -   Testing the Role Center page.

 ## Prerequisites
- To complete this walkthrough, you will need:
+ To complete this example, you will need:

 -   [!INCLUDE[d365_bus_cent_short](includes/d365_bus_cent_short_md.md)] installed with a developer license.